 ROWAN MOORE, LCSW

 Ms. Rowan Moore received a Master’s Degree in Clinical Social Work at New York University.
 She has been certified in Critical Incident Stress Management to work with individuals and groups.
-Ms. Moore has over 20 years of clinical experience, working in various hospitals, clinics and outpatient settings.
+Ms. Moore has over 22 years of clinical experience, working in various hospitals, clinics, and outpatient settings.

-Ms. Moore’s areas of special interest include family & couples therapy, PTSD, marital problems, custody issues, adjustment disorders, parent-child conflicts, relationship problems, spiritual guidance and cross-cultural issues, grief/loss, sexual abuse, depression, anxiety, domestic violence, Obsessive/Compulsive disorder, infidelity, anger management, sexual identity disorder, divorce, and boundary issues.
-Ms. Moore works with children, adolescents and adults.
-She provides online/telephone counseling and is trained in Sand Tray Therapy.
+Rowan is a Certified Sand Tray Therapist and has completed her training in Emotionally Focused Therapy with couples and individuals.
+Special interests include PTSD, marital problems, custody, adjustment disorders, parent-child conflicts, relationship problems, spiritual guidance, and cross-cultural issues, grief/loss, sexual abuse, depression, anxiety, domestic violence, Obsessive/Compulsive disorder, infidelity, anger management, divorce, boundary issues, and individual, family and couples therapy.
+She provides online/telephone counseling.
 Ms. Moore is CISM/CISD certified.
 She also provides training & workshops on a variety of psychological and relational topics for audiences such as parents, teachers, churches, healthcare workers.

 LISA MUTCH, LPC

-Ms. Mutch is a licensed professional counselor with a Master’s degree in Counseling from Biblical Theological Seminary.
+Ms. Mutch is a licensed professional counselor with a Master’s degree in Counseling from Missio Seminary.
 She brings ten years of experience in the field of mental health.
 Her areas of special interest include depression, anxiety, relational issues, marital conflict, grief/loss, abuse, and life transitions.